7. General Settings » Graphs & Storage¶

 TCP+SYN |

-Matches TCP traffic with SYN flag set and ACK unset.
+Matches TCP traffic with the SYN flag set and ACK unset.
 Flow Sensor counts one packet per flow |

 UDP |